 However, understanding which foods to eat for specific benefits can sometimes be difficult, which is why Medical News Today previously supplied a list of the top 10 healthy foods.

-Now, MNT specifies the health benefits of a much wider range of foods, providing a cornucopia of delicious and nutritious options for individuals who wish to boost their health by eating healthfully.
+We provide a cornucopia of delicious and nutritious options for individuals who wish to boost their health by eating healthfully.

 Apples are sometimes called "nutritional powerhouses" because of their impressive nutritional profile.

-Asparagus is very rich in dietary fiber and contains high levels of vitamin B6, calcium, zinc and magnesium.
+Asparagus is very rich in dietary fiber and contains high levels of vitamin B6, calcium, zinc, and magnesium.

 Basil is rich in vitamin A, vitamin K, vitamin C, magnesium, iron, potassium, and calcium.

-Broccoli contains high levels of fiber (both soluble and insoluble) and is a rich source of vitamin-C.
+Broccoli contains high levels of fiber (both soluble and insoluble) and is a rich source of vitamin C.

-In addition, broccoli is rich in vitamin A, iron, vitamin K, B-complex vitamins, zinc, phosphorus and phyto-nutrients.
+In addition, broccoli is rich in vitamin A, iron, vitamin K, B-complex vitamins, zinc, phosphorus, and phytonutrients.